Q. What is the difference between Elite and Heavy Metal

 ¯ Skins are required

-¯ The Race Division will have long sections of steep, mixed terrain up to a Double Black Diamond rated run in a resort and may include moguls, variable snow, and natural obstacles.
+¯ The Elite and Heavy Metal Divisions will have long sections of steep, mixed terrain up to a Double Black Diamond rated run in a resort and may include moguls, variable snow, and natural obstacles.

 Q. How much is the entry fee?